csb21jb/ADautomator/README.md

 ```
 ## Description

-**This repository contains `ADautomator.py`, an automated script that provides the user with an interactive interface to conduct Kerberoasting, ASREProasting, domain controller enumneration that is focused on Active Directory penetration testing.
+**This repository contains `ADautomator.py`, an automated script that provides the user with an interactive interface to conduct Kerberoasting, ASREProasting, and domain controller enumneration that is focused on Active Directory penetration testing.

-The overall intent of this project is to provide a user with a graphical user interface in which you can use the penetration testing evaluation standard (PTES) to create a methodological approach and penetration testing from a graphical user interface written in Python.
+The overall intent of this project is to provide a user with a menu that you can use the Penetration Testing Evaluation Standard (PTES) to create a methodological approach to conduct penetration testing via menu prompts.

 ## This tool will not automatically exploit a vulnerability and should be allowed to use on popular penetration testing certifications such as PNPT and OSCP
 ---